abailey19/lab4-platform-client-abailey19/README.md

 ## CS 52, Lab 4: Redux Blog

 ### The lab
 For this lab, I created an Redux platform that allows users to create, update, and delete blog posts with Markdown formatting.
-It is deployed on <annebailey-placesblog.surge.sh>
+It is deployed on http://annebailey-placesblog.surge.sh.

 What didn't work: I initially tried setting up all the Redux functionality at once, and mistakes I made in one area would be repeated in another.